 Other Internship Opportunities

-SOT seeks information to keep the internship opportunities listings up-to-date.
+Many groups provide research experience that can help students prepare for graduate study and career planning.
 Listings with deadlines that have passed are provided so that students can check for current or future programs.
-We appreciate receiving information from research program sponsors and ask that it be sent to Betty Eidemiller.
+Information from research program sponsors should be sent to Betty Eidemiller.

 The American Physiology Society (APS) Undergraduate Summer Research Fellowship program funds full-time undergraduate students for 10 weeks during the summer in the laboratory of an established APS investigator.
 The intent of this program is to excite and encourage students to pursue a career as a basic research scientist.
 The application deadline was February 1, 2012.

 Amgen, a global biotechnology company, supports the Amgen Scholars programs in both the United States and in Europe.
 Students apply through one of the host universities.
 Applications deadlines vary by host institution, but are generally in early to mid-February.

 AAMC provides a list of Summer Undergraduate Research Programs at member institutions.

 The Association of Zoos and Aquariums provides a list of job and internship openings on their website.
 These openings are in different specialties at many locations across the country.

 Biogen Idec was among the world’s first biotechnology companies, created to serve unmet medical needs.
 Biogen Idec offers internships and co-ops for students majoring in life science and non-science disciplines in areas including drug discovery and clinical development.
 Students have the opportunity in Cambridge/Weston, Massachusetts, and Research Triangle Park, North Carolina, to enter one of the largest biotech companies in the world, participate in a collaborative teaching environment to develop skills, and learn first-hand about Biogen teamwork, collaboration, and commitment to providing the service to patients.